denten-books/plain-text/1-chapter.md

 instrumental dimension.
 Habit hides the peculiarity of our everyday interfaces with the word.
 We read at the surface.
 We etch inscriptions deep within the bowels of a machine.
-When enacted on the level of the physical device, estrangement parallels the practice of reverse engineering.
+When enacted on the level of the physical device, estrangement parallels the practice of literary theory and reverse engineering.
 Both aim to reveal internals that structure experience, made opaque through artifice and habituation.
 I imagine here a kind of critical practice that reverses the principles of good interface design.
 What design aims to make easy and ordinary, defamiliarization makes difficult and strange.
 Materialist poetics expose the price paid for literary facility.

 For example, we know that physical affordances of liquid crystal displays (LCDs) and magnetic storage differ drastically from those of goat skins or